 Leucojum valentinum Pau see Acis valentina

-Leucojum vernum carpaticum differs from the typical species in having yellow spots at the edge of each floral segment.
+Leucojum vernum var. carpaticum Sweet differs from the typical species in having yellow spots at the edge of each floral segment.
+It is native to Ukraine, Romania and Czechoslovakia.
 The cultivar 'Gertrude Wister' is special because of its additional petals.
 This cultivar is believed to have originated from the Wister garden at Swarthmore College, Swarthmore, PA.
 It is registered with the KAVB.
 It blooms for Jim Waddick in Kansas City, Missouri in Early March.
 The following three photos of 'Gertrude Wister' are by Jim Murrain.